bbjoverbeek/Error_Group_name_not_found/README.md

 ```
 source env/bin/activate
 ```
-This will create a virtual environment to run the website on the flask version we have used during development.
+This will create a virtual environment to run the website with the same flask version that we have used during development.

 When you have created a virtual environment, you have to run the following code in order to create a local server.
 With the virtual server you are able to run this website locally: